ankouros/samakia-fabric/REVIEW.md

 - Cluster membership signals show 3 nodes and no offline/healing/rebalancing indicators (best-effort).
 - Terraform backend bucket/state object presence and basic access posture invariants (no anonymous, terraform user not admin).

+### MinIO Quorum Guard (detect-only)

+`ENV=samakia-minio make minio.quorum.guard` is a conservative, detect-only gate that blocks unsafe control-plane operations when MinIO is not quorum/HA-safe.

+PASS means (best-effort):
+- VIP endpoints are reachable over strict TLS and the cluster health endpoint indicates quorum.
+- Edge HA sanity holds (exactly one VIP owner; keepalived/haproxy active on both edges).
+- Backend reachability signals are present (all 3 MinIO backends reachable via the active edge).
+- Admin health signals show no offline/healing/rebalancing indicators (when available via edge `mc admin info`).

+It does not guarantee:
+- Application-level HA (only platform/backend health signals).
+- Absence of latent storage faults beyond what MinIO reports.
+- That future failures won’t occur during a long-running apply (it’s a point-in-time safety gate).

 ### Terraform Backend Bootstrap Invariant

 The Terraform remote backend **must not depend on itself** to exist.